 How Much Does It Cost to Trade Cryptocurrency CFDs with Plus500?

 Plus500 has a very competitive fee structure.
 Unlike some other brokers, they charge zero commission.
 Instead, users are only charged on the spread of their CFD trades.
 You should keep in mind that there are premiums for holding an overnight position and you might be charged an inactivity fee if you do not use your account over a 3 month period.

 The Plus500 platform also provides some of the best risk management tools out there.
-Not only do you have the ability to customize your leverage and set close at loss or close at profit limits but they also have a rare and useful tool known as a trailing stop.
+Not only do you have the ability to set close at loss or close at profit limits but you also have a rare and useful tool known as a trailing stop.
 This allows you to set your stop position to grow with the market.
 Using a tool like this means you can increase your profit without having to manually adjust your stop positions and if the market turns against you, you’ll still be protected.
 This feature is not available with every broker and it helps cut out a lot of micromanagement.

 Plus500 has gone out of its way to make its platform accessible to traders around the world.
 The interface is simple to understand and should help newer traders ease into trading in cryptocurrency CFDs.
 The platform is also available in over 31 languages and has been localized in 50 countries.
 This allows traders from all over the world to feel comfortable using Plus500.

 Many of us spend a lot of our time away from our computers so another useful addition is Plus500’s mobile app.
 This functions very much like their desktop app and can help you trade while you’re away from the desk.
 One feature that we found particularly useful was the inclusion of the demo mode on the app.

 Other brokers might suit traders with very specific needs but Plus500 is probably the best choice for the vast majority of traders and we would find difficulty in recommending anyone else.